jvdieten/angular-jest-component-it/README.md

 An example can be found [here](client/app/article-edit/article-edit.component.spec.ts).
 In this file unit test / shallow tests and angular integration tests are demonstrated with usage of spectator.

-Please try if you can add an integration test in the author-form.component section.
+Please try if you can add the missing tests in the author-form.component section.

 </details>